dashpay/docs/merchants/technical.rst

    of SHA256 used in Bitcoin.
 It’s important to note, however, that this only affects the hashing of the Block itself.
-All other internals utilize SHA256 hashes (transactions, merkle root, etc) which allows for most existing libraries to work in the Dash ecosystem.
+All other internals utilize SHA256 hashes (transactions, merkle root, etc) which allows for most existing libraries to work in the Dash ecosystem. |br|
-   :raw-html:`<br />`

 4. **Supporting Libraries:** Due to the aforementioned differences in Hashing Algorithm only minor adjustments are required before using